 What is the Part-time Hiring Committee (PTHC)?

 It’s a parity committee usually consisting of 2 Part-time faculty members, 2 Full-time members, and the Chair of the Department.
 The size of the Department and the number of PT faculty in a Department determines the number on the PTHC.
 Regardless, it is a parity committee (Article 10).
 They meet after the application deadline to evaluate, assess, and distribute part-time courses that have been posted.
 The Part-time Hiring Committee cannot and does not distribute or allocate courses to graduate students, adjuncts, full-time faculty, LTA’s, or visiting scholars.
-In fact, anyone classified as an graduate student or Adjunct member must not fill out an Application to Teach Form (Appendix H), as it is not valid for them to do so.
+In fact, anyone classified as a graduate student or Adjunct member must not fill out the online Application to Teach Form, as it is not valid for them to do so.

 How do I know if courses were distributed properly according to the CUPFA Collective Agreement?